artomweb/CBeans/README.md

     return allSols
 ```

+This recursive function is used to navigate each node in the tree and returns a list of all of the solutions.

+### Calling the recursive function

 We start with an array of half beans with the same length as the number of beans that we want to make.
 This is the first node in the tree.